ibm-satellite/academy-labs/vmware/vmware-add-hosts.md

 Let's attach the hosts to our IBM Cloud Satellite location.

-1. In the bastion, connect via IBM Cloud CLI to the IBM Cloud account
+1. From the bastion, connect via IBM Cloud CLI to the IBM Cloud account

    ```sh
    ibmcloud login --sso